Oil Cleansing Method

 Finish by misting your face with a toner or hydrosol and apply your chosen moisturiser or oil

-People with dry, sensitive and mature skin.
-Or anyone who wants, fresh & clean skin without stripping away your natural oils
+You’ll end up with is fresh & clean skin without stripping away your natural oils

 WHEN SHOULD I OIL CLEANSE?